finagle/finagle.github.io/README.md

 ## Generating the site

-Now you can run `rake dev` and open a browser window to `http://localhost:4567/` to see your local build of the site.
+Now you can run `bundle exec rake dev` and open a browser window to `http://localhost:4567/` to see your local build of the site.
 Any changes you make to the `sources` directory will be reflected more or less immediately, and errors will be shown in the console you launched `rake dev` in.